microsoft/Oryx/doc/hosts/appservice.md

 location other than `/home/site/wwwroot`.

-When using this solution, you should not have hardcoded references to files that include `/home/site/wwwroot` in the path, e.g. in custom startup scripts.
-Alternatively, you can just reference those files by its relative path, removing `/home/site/wwwroot` from it.
+When using this solution, you should not have hardcoded references to files that include `/home/site/wwwroot` in the path, for example in custom startup scripts.
+Alternatively, you can just reference those files by its relative path, removing `/home/site/wwwroot` from it. git lo